jenting/longhorn/enhancements/20210525-async-pull-backups.md

-# Async Pull/Push Backups From/To The Remote Backup Store
+# Async Pull/Push Backups From/To The Remote Backup Target

 ## Summary

-Currently, Longhorn uses a blocking way for communication with the remote backup store, so there will be some potential voluntary or involuntary factors (ex: network latency) impacting the functions relying on remote backup stores like listing volume backups or even causing further [cascading problems](###related-issues) after the backup store operation.
+Currently, Longhorn uses a blocking way for communication with the remote backup target, so there will be some potential voluntary or involuntary factors (ex: network latency) impacting the functions relying on remote backup target like listing backups or even causing further [cascading problems](###related-issues) after the backup target operation.

-This enhancement is to propose an asynchronous way to pull backup volumes and volume snapshot backups from the remote backup store (S3/NFS) then persistently saved via cluster custom resources.
+This enhancement is to propose an asynchronous way to pull backup volumes and backups from the remote backup target (S3/NFS) then persistently saved via cluster custom resources.

-This can resolve the problems above mentioned by asynchronously querying the list of backup volumes and volume snapshot backups from the remote backup store for final consistent available results.
+This can resolve the problems above mentioned by asynchronously querying the list of backup volumes and backups from the remote backup target for final consistent available results.
 It's also scalable for the costly resources created by the original blocking query operations.

 ### Related Issues